chrisjwilliams/devops_pulsar/README.md

 devops_pulsar
 =============
-This repository contains the configuration files describing the software components used inthe ska time domain team development enviroment.
+This repository contains the configuration files describing the software components used in the ska time domain team development environment

 Installation
 ============
-1. Install devops.
+1. Install devops
 2. Clone this repository to a suitable location
 3. Configure devops to read these files